safe-global/safe-docs/reference/safe-core-sdk/api-kit/README.md

 ### `getModuleTransactions`

-Returns the history of module transactions of a Safe account.
+Returns the history of plugin transactions of a Safe account.

 ```typescript
 const moduleTxs: SafeModuleTransactionListResponse = await safeService.getModuleTransactions(